MOONLABIISERB/marl-ecs-course/marl_project/README.md

 # NOTE:
 MADDPG was implemented by Mohammad Saifullah Khan.
 MAPPO was implemented by Rahul Kulkarni.

+The report is in Report folder

 # Run the Code
 ```bash